Gåsö

 Gåsö is an island in the Swedish province of Bohuslän, county of Lysekil.
 Gåsö is situated at the entrance of the Gullmarn fjord and is a part of the Gullmarn nature reserve.
 The Gåsö archipelago consists partly of two larger islands, Gåsö and Storön, and partly of a large number of smaller islands.
-The old fishing village on the main island is today only inhabited during summer, when the population reaches approximately 250 people.
+The old fishing village on the main island is today (with the exception of one individual Lennart Tham) only inhabited during summer, when the population reaches approximately 250 people.
 The Gåsö archipelago has many natural harbours and is a popular destination for boating tourists.